RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/03_widgets.rst

 As we discussed in the introduction, a GUI program allows a user to interact with a computer program using a pointing device that manipulates small pictures called ``icons`` or ``widgets``.
-The first task of a GUI program is to create the widgets need for a program's interface.
+The first task of a GUI program is to create the widgets needed for a program's interface.
 Each widget is designed for specific purposes and your program will be more user friendly if you use each widget according to its intended purpose.

 Widgets are basically images on a computer screen and they have a "look-and-feel" depending on the details of how the image is drawn.
 The "look-and-feel" of a widget is typically controlled by the operating system.
-For example, GUI programs on a Macintosh computer typically look different than GUI programs on a Microsoft Windows computer.
-The ``tkinter`` module implements two versions of widgets: one is "generic," which makes widgets look the same regardless of what computer your program is running on, and the other implements widgets that emulate the your computer's "look-and-feel".
+For example, GUI programs on a Macintosh computer typically look different from programs on a Microsoft Windows computer.
+The ``tkinter`` module implements two versions of widgets: one is "generic," which makes widgets look the same regardless of what computer your program is running on, and the other implements widgets that emulate a computer's "look-and-feel".
 How you import the ``tkinter`` module determines which widgets are defined.
 Using the import statements shown below, the standard convention uses the name ``tk`` to access the "generic" widgets and the name ``ttk`` to access the stylized, "look-and-feel" widgets.
-For these lessons we will predominantly discuss the ``ttk`` widgets.
+You always need to import the ``tk`` functionality because that allows you to create an application window.
+You can import the ``ttk`` functionality if you want "look-and-feel" widgets.
+You can inter-mix the ``tk`` and ``ttk`` widgets in an interface if you so choose.

 .. code-block:: python

   # To use the "generic" widgets
   import tkinter as tk

-  # To use the stylized "look-and-feel" widgets
+  # To use the stylized, "look-and-feel" widgets
   from tkinter import ttk